Rokasl/CS408_project/report/source/09_chapter_2.md

 Three main related projects are Vole, Shonky and Frankjnr.
 Vole was used as an working example of a solution for similar problem, which got author thinking of different ways to approach the problem.
-Shonky and Frankjnr were used directly, because Frankjnr is the newest implementation of Frank language and it uses Shonky's Abstract Machine (interpreter).
-So the idea was to take existing Frankjnr and replace the Shonky's interpreter with new Compiler and Abstract Machine which would support web development while keeping Shonky's syntax data structures.
-Other related work were used as examples of different solutions to overcome similar obstacles.
+Shonky and Frankjnr were used directly, because Frankjnr is the newest implementation of Frank language and it uses Shonky's interpreter for executing Frank programs.
+Therefore, the idea was to take existing Frankjnr and replace the Shonky's interpreter with new compiler and abstract machine which would support web development while keeping Shonky's syntax data structures.